 If you systematically add content to your website from external sources, you’re also at risk of a thin content penalty.
 There are a number of ways in which content is copied (or scraped) from other sources, a few of the more common ones being:

 - Copying and pasting full articles that were not created by you.

 - Adding external content in part, or in full, to your site without any extra unique value.

 - Completing minor tweaks and changes to predominantly copied content.

 - Using automated means to re-purpose content that exists externally, trying to display this content as unique.

-- Embedding lots of other content types (video, images, infographics etc.) without bring something new or adding value.
+- Embedding lots of other content types (video, images, infographics etc.) without bringing anything new or adding value.

-Doorway pages are a means to spam the search engine results pages (SERPs) with very thin content (usually limited or zero-value pages), that target a very specific term or close group of terms with the purpose of sending this traffic to another website or destination.
+Doorway pages are a means to spam the search engine results pages (SERPs) with very thin content that target a very specific term or close group of terms with the purpose of sending this traffic to another website or destination.